Overview of process advisor

 To be able to customize your process reports in Power BI, go to Power BI Pricing to obtain a Power Bi license.

 To learn more about licensing and add Dataverse capacity, visit page 21 of the Power Platform Licensing Guide.

 A Microsoft Power Platform environment with a Microsoft Dataverse database.

-- For information about how to create an environment, go to Create and manage environments in the Power Platform admin center.
+To learn how to create an environment, go to Create and manage environments in the Power Platform admin center.

-- For information about how to add a database to an environment, go to Add a Microsoft Dataverse database.
+To learn how to add a database to an environment, go to Add a Microsoft Dataverse database.

 - If you're assigned an Environment Admin or System Admin role, go to What are dataflows to learn more.

 For additional process mining capabilities, download theminit desktop application.

 To customize your report, you need to set up your Power BI workspace and register the process advisor service principal in Azure AD.

 Power Automate for desktop for task mining.
 You can download it from process advisor.